asayers/cbdr/README.md

 [cachegrind]: https://valgrind.org/docs/manual/cg-manual.html

-### Instruction count is not determinisic
+### Instruction count is ~~not determinisic~~ hard to make determinisic

-The promise of a completely determinisic proxy is tempting, because it means you can do away with all this statistical nonsense and just compare concrete numbers.
+The idea of swapping wall time for something 100% determinisic is very tempting, because it means you can do away with all this statistical nonsense and just compare two numbers.
 Sounds good, right?
-Sadly this holy grail is further away than it looks.

-A previous version of this document claimed that a getting a determenistic measurement which is still a good proxy for wall time is infeasible.
-The rustc people have made me eat my words, but read on.
+A previous version of this document claimed that there is no deterministic measurement which is still a good proxy for wall time.
+However, the Rust project has recently made me eat my words.

-Some [recent work][measureme PR] by the rustc people shows that it's _possible_ to get instruction count variance down almost all the way to zero.
-It's very impressive stuff, and the [writeup on the project][measureme writeup] is a good read.
+Some [recent work][measureme PR] by the rustc people shows that it's possible to get instruction count variance down almost all the way to zero.
+It's very impressive stuff, and the [writeup on the project][measureme writeup] is excellent - I recommend reading it.

 If you want to try this yourself, the tl;dr is that you need to count instructions which retire in ring 3, and then subtract the number of timer-based hardware interrupts.
 You'll need:

-* [ ] a Linux setup with ASLR disabled;
+* [x] a Linux setup with ASLR disabled;
-* [ ] a CPU with the necessary counters;
+* [x] a CPU with the necessary counters;
 * [ ] a benchmark with deterministic _control flow_.

 This last one is the catch.
 Normally when we say a program is "deterministic" we're referring to its observable output; but now the instruction count is part of the observable output!

-This means that you're allowed to _look_ at the clock, /dev/urandom, etc... but you're never allowed to _branch_ on those things.
+What does this mean in practice?
+It means your program is allowed to _look_ at the clock, /dev/urandom, etc... but it's not allowed to _branch_ on those things.
+(Or, if it does, it had better make sure both branches have the same number of instrucctions.)

 This is a **very** hard pill to swallow, much harder than "simply" producing deterministic output.
-The rustc team have gone to lengths to ensure that (single-threaded) rustc has this property.
-An example: at some point rustc prints its own PID, and the formatting code branches based on the number of digits in the PID.
+The rustc team have gone to great lengths to ensure that (single-threaded) rustc has this property.
+For example: at some point rustc prints its own PID, and the formatting code branches based on the number of digits in the PID.
 This was a measureable source of variance and had to be fixed by padding the formatted PID with spaces.
 Yikes!

-If don't go _all the way_ then IMO you should still be estimating a confidence interval.
+The conclusion: it _can_ be done; but if you're not willing to go all the way like the Rust project did, then IMO you should still be estimating a confidence interval.

 [measureme PR]: https://github.com/rust-lang/measureme/pull/143
 [measureme writeup]: https://hackmd.io/sH315lO2RuicY-SEt7ynGA?view